 Jump to Recipe

-The star of this dish is undoubtedly the crispy coconut grouper.
-Each succulent grouper fillet is coated with a layer of shredded unsweetened coconut and panko breadcrumbs, creating a satisfyingly crispy exterior.
-The coconut adds a tropical touch, while the panko breadcrumbs ensure the crust is light and airy.
-Seasoned with a pinch of salt and ground black pepper, the grouper fillets are pan-fried to golden perfection.
-With a fork-tender, flaky interior and a crispy outer layer, every bite offers a symphony of textures.
+The star of this tropical fish recipe is the crispy coconut grouper.
+Each fresh grouper fillet gets coated with shredded unsweetened coconut and panko breadcrumbs, creating a golden, crunchy exterior that seals in the fish’s natural moisture.
+The coconut crust adds tropical flavor while the panko ensures a light, airy texture.
+Seasoned with salt and black pepper, these coconut crusted fish fillets are pan-fried until golden brown with a fork-tender, flaky interior.

 Crispy Coconut Crusted Grouper with Thai Banana Salsa